 A Change is as Good as a Rest, Plane and Simple

-Up until the age of 29 I was a biker and I spent my weekends either riding or fidgeting with a variety of two-wheeled machines.
-I only turned to 4 wheels just before I turned 30, and little did I know of the affect it would have on my life.
+Up until the age of 29 I was a biker and I spent my weekends either riding on or fidgeting with a variety of two-wheeled machines.
+I only turned to 4 wheels just before I turned 30.
+Little did I know of the affect it would have on my life.
 I gave up motorcycles almost instantly and have never looked back.

-After trying to help a friend secure some extra work for his own driving business a few years ago I actually ended up buying my own van, one thing lead to another and hey presto, I became an owner-driver providing courier services.
+I tried to help a friend secure some extra work for his own driving business a few years ago, but I actually ended up buying my own van.
+One thing lead to another and hey presto, I became an owner-driver providing courier services.

 What makes it possible to stay motivated with this work is the variety and quite surprising range of work we get involved in.
 Our customers include anyone from the ‘start-up’ working from his garden shed to multi-national organisations with 200,000-square-foot warehouses.